aberonni/cucumber-editor/README.md

 }
 ```

-### stepsFolder
+#### stepsFolder

-This should be the folder where your step definitions are stored.
-The default value is the same default that is used in nightwatch-cucumber.
+The folder where your step definition files are stored.

-### componentsFile
+#### componentsFile (optional)

-Optionally you can add a list of components as a suggestion when step definitions are parameterized.
+A file that exports a list of components, used for autocomplete when step definitions are parameterized.
-In order to do so you need to provide an object that exports a `_components` property that this module will read.
+This file should export an object that contains a `_components` property.

 ```js
 // scripts/libs/components.js